 Bill said, that with the purchase of that first lathe he was sucked head-first into the woodturning vortex…and now spends most of his free time woodturning.
 He is fascinated with the patterns and colors that can be achieved by segmenting various exotic woods.
 He also likes to embellish texture and dyes into his woodturning.

-Bill’s work is displayed at the Lamar Arts Center, the Jackson Art Council and for the past five years at the Georgia National Fair where he has received many awards.
+Bill’s work is displayed at the Lamar Arts Center, the Jackson Art Council and for the past six years at the Georgia National Fair where he has received many awards.
 He was awarded the People’s Choice Award at the 2015 Turning Southern Style Woodturning Symposium for this pictured laminated piece.
 He said that he was humbled to have his work recognized by his fellow Woodturners.

 Bill and his wife Virginia now live in Griffin, Georgia, where for the three years period (2014– 2016), he was President of the Barnesville Woodturners Club.
 He also, belongs to the Middle Georgia Woodturners, the American Association of Woodturners (AAW), and The Segmented Woodturners Association (a chapter of the AAW).